harikrishnaalvala/Countdown-Timer/README.md

 - The script runs continuously until the countdown completes or the user stops it.
 - If an invalid time format is entered, the script prompts the user to re-enter a valid format.

-## License
-This project is free to use and modify.

----
-Feel free to enhance it by adding additional features like sound alerts or cross-platform compatibility!